clvrk/vellum/README.md

 ```
 PARAMETER                             ABOUT
 ----------------------------------------------------------
--c | --configuration                  Specifies a custom configuration file
+-c | --configuration                  Specifies a custom configuration file.
                                       (Default: configuration.json)

--h | --help                           Prints an overview of available parameters
+-h | --help                           Prints an overview of available parameters.

+-r | --restore <archive path>         Restores a backup from the specified archive.

+--no-start                            In conjunction with the --restore flag, this tells the
+                                      application to not start the server after successfully
+                                      restoring a backup.
 ```
 Parameters are optional and will default to their default values if not specified.